 Low access to treatment

-Access to HIV treatment is low in a number of countries, notably in the eastern part of the Region.
-As a result, too many people are developing AIDS and dying from AIDS-related causes in this part of the Region.
-Lack of access to treatment also reduces the incentive to take an HIV test, as does fear of discrimination and stigmatization.
-In eastern Europe and central Asia, only 28% [22–32%] of all people estimated to be living with HIV (diagnosed and undiagnosed) were receiving ART at the end of 2016.
+Access to HIV treatment is low in a number of countries, notably in the eastern part the Region.
+As a result, too many people develop AIDS and die from AIDS-related causes in this area.
+Low access to treatment and care, fear of discrimination, and stigmatization collectively reduce the incentive to take an HIV test.
+In EECA, only 36% of all people estimated to be living with HIV (diagnosed and undiagnosed) were receiving ART at the end of 2017.

-TB remains one of the leading causes of death among PLHIV.
-The risk of developing TB is far greater for PLHIV if the HIV infection is not treated.
-During the last decade, the percentage of incident TB cases who were coinfected with HIV increased four-fold, from 3% to 12%.
+TB remains one of the leading causes of death among people living with HIV and those with AIDS.
+The risk of developing TB is far greater for people living with HIV, especially if HIV infection is left untreated.
+During the last decade, the percentage of incident TB cases who were coinfected with HIV increased 4-fold, from 3% to 12%.

 Coinfection with hepatitis

-Almost three quarters of PLHIV in the Region are also chronically infected with the hepatitis C virus (HCV).
+Almost three quarters of people living with HIV in the Region are also chronically infected with the hepatitis C virus (HCV).
 The people most at risk of HIV/HCV coinfection are people who inject drugs and men who have sex with men.
 Coinfection can lead to life-threatening liver failure.
-Hepatitis is difficult and costly to treat, and this situation is likely to lead to tens of thousands of unnecessary deaths in the years to come.
+Hepatitis is difficult and costly to treat, and this situation is likely to lead to tens of thousands of preventable deaths in the years to come.